Time (rapper): Life and career

 Time released his solo album, Naked Dinner, in 2009.
 It featured guest appearances from Damon Jevon, Sole, C-Rayz Walz and Extra Kool.
 The album was described by Denver Westword as "a dark affair tonally reminiscent of There's a Riot Goin' On, with a similar socially critical agenda."

 In 2010, Time released 12 EPs in 12 months called the 12 Headed Hydra series for free download.
-In 2013, he released Newstalgia, an album featuring contributions from the likes of Ceschi, Jake One, Factor, Budo, Man Mantis, and Xiu Xiu.
+In 2013, he released Newstalgia, an album featuring contributions from the likes of Ceschi, Jake One, Factor Chandelier, Budo, Man Mantis, and Xiu Xiu.

 As a journalist, Chris Steele has written for The Examiner as a progressive politics reporter.
 He has written on topics ranging from UFOs to the death of Fred Hampton.
 In 2011, he has received attention for writing in favor of the Occupy Wall Street movement and was interviewed on Mike Feder's XM radio show Occupied Territory.

 Style and influences

 Time's vocal style has been compared to Josh Martinez, Buck 65, and Sage Francis.